Oracle Free Tier: Install Debian on the x86 micro instances with full disk encryption

 apt install -y linux-image-amd64

-apt install -y cryptsetup ssh nano sudo man fail2ban screen ntp pollinate haveged wget curl net-tools git pwgen gpg build-essential dosfstools btrfs-progs qemu-guest-agent
+apt install -y cryptsetup ssh nano sudo man fail2ban tmux systemd-timesyncd pollinate haveged wget curl net-tools git gpg build-essential dosfstools btrfs-progs qemu-guest-agent unattended-upgrades

 Fix Fail2ban SSH error